Guide to the Island of FOEHR – every village a home

 And since Marion loves to bake and cook, you can enjoy a wonderful breakfast prepared to your liking before you leave to explore the island and the sea.

-If you like, she awaits you in the evening in the cozy dining room with an opulent dinner like for instance her Frisian tapas, a variety of local delicacies with a modern twist.
-Prepare for a long, filling, and fulfilled evening!
+If you like, she awaits you in the evening in the cozy dining room with an opulent dinner, like, for instance, her Frisian tapas, a variety of local delicacies with a modern twist.
+Prepare for a long, filling, and fulfilling evening!

-By the way, Arfst Ketels’ gravestone is at St. Laurentii: Northeastern corner, third row.
+By the way, Arfst Ketels’ gravestone is at St. Laurentii.
+It stands in the third row at the northeastern corner.

 While every guided hike on the tideland is an excursion into wonderland, in Dunsum, they throw in a handful of seals.